No results for ""

 When you create the metric, enter the appropriate event key from your codebase.
 In this example, the event key is "Total revenue."

 Although you will limit your decision-making based on the results of your primary metric, you are also curious about the latency time each third-party library adds.
-You will add a secondary custom numeric metric with a lower than baseline success criteria to measure time to first byte (TTFB) for each variation.
+You will add a secondary custom numeric metric with a "lower is better" success criteria to measure time to first byte (TTFB) for each variation.

 Here is what your secondary metric will look like: